Interlace, Inc.

 Imagine a world where:

-• Information lives and flows naturally between minds and machines
+• Information can flow smoothly between minds and machines.

-• Every piece of knowledge finds its proper context
+• Every piece of knowledge can be traversed via context and meaning.

-Starting with Fabric – our first-party data explorer, and a self-organizing home for your knowledge and ideas — we're taking the first step toward our larger vision.
+Starting with Fabric – our first-party data explorer, AI workspace, and self-organizing personal cloud, we're taking the first step toward our infrastructure vision.

-While Google organizes the world's public information, we're constructing the infrastructure that powers how private information lives and moves in the digital age.
+While Google organizes the world's public information, we're organizing the world's private information.

 Data ownership for everyone on the planet.